ianwremmel/Constant-Contact-API/README.md

 The tests generally provide clear example on how to execute basic actions like creating Contacts or Contact Lists.

+### Configuration
+Somewhere in your code, you'll need to define CC_API_KEY, CC_API_USERNAME, and CC_API_PASSWORD.
+See Running the Tests for more information on how to get these values.

 ### Magic Methods
 The majority of the property manipulation methods (e.g. getters and setters) are implemented via __call().
 As such, the property names are not documented within the code; at this time, the easiest way to figure out all of the method names is to point a web browser at a Constant Contact resource and take a look at the XML.